 I gave this problem to three gifted friends of mine and they all failed to solve it.
 I did not, as I solved the problem musically.
 I am very curious and the fact I solved it was not enough.
 I was interested how the problem would look like whatever number of steps the man and the woman take.
 What I found is following:

 1. We have to decide who is faster, i.e. who takes more steps per unit of time.
 If no one is faster then it will take them only 1 step to simultaneously reach the ground with their left feet.
 If the woman is faster, we have to solve the problem as stated by James L. Adams.
 Let us follow the assumption that the number of steps the woman takes is always greater than the number of steps the man takes (as on average men are taller than women).

 2. In a unit of time a woman takes y steps and the man takes x steps.
 Let us explore the various ratios x/y.
 There are 2 types of problems then, each type depending on the ratio:

 2.1.
 Never-problems, where the people will never reach the ground simultaneously with their left feet.
 Such is the problem stated by James L. Adams;

 2.2.
 Sometimes-problems, where the people will simultaneously reach the ground (at a certain time/distance from the start).
 The relevant question here is when/where.

 3. My solution:

 3.1.
 If a problem is a sometimes-problem, then x/y is (or could be reduced to) a proper fraction where the numerator and the denominator are odd numbers.
-People will simultaneously reach the ground with their left feet on the y-th step of the woman (if x/y can be reduced) or on the xy-th step of the woman (if x/y is a fraction that cannot be reduced further).
+People will simultaneously reach the ground with their left feet on the y-th step of the woman (if x/y can be reduced) or on the xy-th step of the woman (if x/y cannot be reduced).

 3.2.
 All other problems, such as 2/3 problem above (2 is not odd), are never-problems.